python-poetry/poetry/docs/docs/basic-usage.md

     poetry config settings.pypi.fallback false
     ```

-    In this case you will need to specify the missing dependencies in you `pyproject.toml`
+    In this case you will need to specify the missing dependencies in your `pyproject.toml`
     file.

     Any case of missing dependencies should be reported to